 Yes.
 All video and audio streams in Meet are encrypted.
 Users can join securely even if they're off site.

 No. With Google Workspace ’s Enterprise edition, you have the ability to include a phone number and PIN on each of your meetings with no other configuration required.
 Check the dial-in documentation for further details.

 You can upload any type of file to Drive and convert certain types of files to a web-based Google document format: Docs, Sheets or Slides.

-Free Google Drive users get 15 GB of storage.
+No-cost Google Drive users get 15 GB of storage.
 Storage for Google Workspace customers varies by edition.
 For details, please visit the Google Workspace pricing page for more information.

 Google Workspace's Drive provides twice the amount of storage, 24/7 phone and email support, sharing controls and advanced reporting.
 You can upgrade to unlimited storage (accounts with fewer than five users get 1 TB/user) for an additional fee.
 See Google Workspace's pricing details for more information.

 Yes.
 This feature is available within a Chrome browser.
 If you haven't already done so, give Chrome a try – it's available at no charge and easy to install.

 Yes.
 You can change each document's settings to grant anyone you choose editing, viewing or commenting access.